 Tree of Lights

+Holiday decorations throughout the hospital, including the live tree that is displayed in the main lobby, are provided by the Archbold Memorial Hospital Auxiliary.
 When donations are made towards the Tree of Lights, gifts are acknowledged and cards are sent throughout December.
 A tribute book is on display in the hospital lobby during this time.
 A donation of $10 per individual honored is suggested, but gifts of any size are welcome.

 This year’s traditional tree lighting ceremony was cancelled due to Archbold’s continued effort to keep our communities safe during the COVID-19 pandemic.
 While we were unable to gather together, the tree was lit every evening throughout the month of December, with each light on the tree representing a donation in honor or in memory of an individual.

 For the fourth year in a row the presenting sponsor of the Tree of Lights was TC Federal Bank.
 “We are grateful for the support from our good friends at TC Federal,” said Middleton.
 “They are great corporate stewards who give back to so many in our community.”

 “Giving back to the community is the core of what we have here at TC Federal Bank.
 In our mission statement we talk about having a servant’s heart and hospice is truly a ministry that has a servant’s heart in our community.
 We strive to serve others, our friends, our neighbors, our employees when they are at their greatest time of need,” said TC Federal Bank CEO, Greg Eiford.

 This year the Tree of Lights was lit in memory of Cathy Mooney.
 Cathy Mooney passed away in March 2020 after an 18-year battle with multiple myeloma.
 Cathy spent the last few months of her life under the care and comfort of Hospice of Southwest Georgia.